edward-murrell/tdd7/docs/README.md

 * http://php.net/manual/en/language.namespaces.php

+## Mocks
+Mocks are classes and functions that look and respond like core PHP and Drupal functions, but return test data.
+This test data should be loaded at the start of each test.

 ## Wrapping Namespaced Code
 Drupal hooks are in the global namespace, and test driven development requires us to keep our production code out of the global namespace so that we can use